Turbo Takeaways

 The interest you pay is not the only cost associated with a loan.
 There may be other costs involved, such as loan origination fees, closing costs, insurance, payment protection, and more.

 These costs and fees can increase the total loan cost.
-To make sure you’re comparing your different loan alternatives on a fair “apples-to-apples” basis, the Annual Percentage Rate (or APR) on loan will allow you to compare the total cost of a loan, including all interest charges and loan fees, equally among other loans you’re considering.
+To make sure you’re comparing loan alternatives on a fair “apples-to-apples” basis, focus on the Annual Percentage Rate (or APR).
+The APR reflects the total cost of a loan, including all interest charges and fees, allowing you to compare different loans more accurately.

 The APR measure was created so that consumers could more easily compare the true costs of borrowing money with one loan versus another when examining multiple loan offers.

-So, when using the Navy Federal loan calculator, it’s important that you input the loan’s APR and not the interest rate.
+When using the Navy Federal loan calculator, it’s key that you input the loan’s APR and not the interest rate.
 In most cases, lenders advertise the APR of a loan and not the interest rate, so you should have this percentage readily available to input into the calculator.
 If you’re prequalifying for a loan, the lender will usually quote the APR, which will include any and all additional fees.

 Taking out a loan can help you reach financial goals, such as relocating for a new job, paying for home renovations, or financing a new car.
 Using the Navy Federal loan calculator will show you how much you’ll end up paying each month and if it fits with your budget.

-A loan calculator is the first step in determining if you’ll be able to repay the loan before you start the application process.
-We recommend only borrowing an amount that you’ll be comfortable repaying so you avoid defaulting and damaging your credit score by missing a payment or not making your full loan payment each month.
+A loan calculator is the first step in determining if you’ll be able to repay the loan before starting the application process.
+It's best to borrow only an amount you’re comfortable repaying to avoid defaulting and damaging your credit score by missing payments or not making full payments each month.